jetbrains-academy/Functional_Programming_Scala/Functions as Data/partial_fucntion_application/task.md

 # Partial function application
-Currying is related to, but not the same as [partial application](https://en.wikipedia.org/wiki/Partial_application).
+Returning functions from functions is related to, but not the same as [partial application](https://en.wikipedia.org/wiki/Partial_application).
-Currying is a technique of transforming a function that takes multiple arguments into a series of functions, each taking a subset of them - ideally just one.
+The former lets you create functions which behave as if they had a "hidden" list of arguments that you provide at the moment of their creation, instead of at the moment of usage.
 Each function returns a new function that takes the following argument until all arguments are collected, and the final function returns the result.

 On the other hand, partial function application is the process of giving fixed values to some of the arguments of a function and returning a new function that takes only the remaining arguments.